openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetSurfingPlayerObject.md

 ## Returns

-Returns the player object ID, or `0` if not surfing on a player object.
+Returns the player object ID, or `INVALID_OBJECT_ID` if not surfing on a player object.

 ## Examples